moq-wg/moq-transport/draft-ietf-moq-transport.md

 reference this Track Alias instead of the Track Name and Track Namespace to reduce overhead.
 If the Track Alias is already in use, the publisher MUST close the session with a Duplicate Track Alias error ({{session-termination}}).
-Unless the publisher responds with a different Track Alias in SUBSCRIBE_ERROR, the subscriber can specify a Track Alias that is equal to the Subscribe ID.

 * Track Namespace: Identifies the namespace of the track as defined in ({{track-name}}).